Windows Operating Systems

 Spring 2023 - fall 2025

-Microsoft support for Windows 10 ends on October 14, 2025.
-Office of Technology Services (OTS) technicians are contacting and working with departments to identify and address computers that are incompatible with Windows 11.
-This helps ensure the campus is prepared for the change in vendor support.
-By the end of this large-scale and collaborative effort, more than 1,500 university PCs will either be replaced or upgraded to be compatible with Windows 11.
+Microsoft support for Windows 10 ended on October 14, 2025.
+Starting in the spring of 2023, Office of Technology Services (OTS) technicians contacted and worked directly with departments to identify and address computers incompatible with Windows 11 to ensure the campus was prepared for this change in vendor support.

 Upgrade your compatible computer

-In the search box on the taskbar, type winver and then press Enter.
-This opens the About Windows dialog box, where you'll see the version of Windows that's running on your device.
+In the search box on the taskbar (magnifying glass), type winver and then press Enter.
+The About Windows dialog box will launch and display the version.

 Support